VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. py:function:: vibrosim_process_multisweep

-    Process the freqband_analysis output to create a time-domain waveform.
+    This processtrak step will process the freq_band_analysis output to create a time-domain waveform.
 This time domain waveform, generated from the multiple sweeps of relevant frequencies to the system, represents the impulse response of the system.

     Provided by the ``VibroSim_WelderModel`` package.

     :param dc\:dest: |dest|